trallard/pycon2020-azure-functions/docs/04_datafunction.rst

 5. Deploying your updated function
 ************************************

-First make sure to stop the local host.
+First, make sure to stop the localhost.
 You can do this either pressing the :kbd:`Ctrl + C` keys or clicking on the disconnect button from the debugging bar:

 .. image:: _static/images/snaps/disconnect.png
             :align: center